ZarahShibli/Customers-Segmentation/README.md

 ## 3. Data Exploration <a name="data"></a>

 Data used in this project was provided from Mandob Tuwaiq delivery app.
 The dataset contains 3 tables:
-- Orders: 25 features
+- Orders: 26 features
-- Users: 8 features
+- Users: 12 features
-- OrderPayment: 5 features
+- OrderPayment: 6 features

-#### 1- who are user types mainly using the app's services?
+#### 1- Who are user types mainly using the app's services?

 ![image](https://user-images.githubusercontent.com/81440100/125507948-ab2d1830-4a97-40b2-b073-a5955714dbf7.png)

 The figure shows that the most user type are using the app for is buyer with 95.67%.

-#### 2-How can the user pay in mandoob tuwaiq app?,what are the most used Payment methods?
+#### 2- How can the user pay in mandoob tuwaiq app?
+What are the most used Payment methods?
 ![image](https://user-images.githubusercontent.com/81440100/125504560-9165bcbd-3e22-4a22-9c86-69df1c7a2356.png)

-The figure shows that the product category Food is the most used cash payment method with total number 500 orders
+The figure shows that the product category Food is the most used cash payment method with 500 orders.

-#### 3-What products are user's mostly using the app's services for?
+#### 3- What products are user's mostly using the app's services for?

 ![image](https://user-images.githubusercontent.com/81440100/125507612-e2bdc51e-786d-48e0-8b60-8a54618c77d3.png)